valueflows/valueflows/mkdocs/docs/algorithms/track.md

 EconomicEvent "next":
     if the event is input of a process return the process
-    if there are any events that are triggeredBy this event return them
     if the event is output of a process return the resourceInventoriedAs
     if the toResourceInventoriedAs of the event exists